Sustainability at the Farm

-- Our crops are organically produced, which means we do not use synthetic fertilizers or pesticides other than what is allowed under organic practices; we utilize crop rotation to keep the soil healthy and reduce the buildup of pathogens and pests; we grow green manures for mulch and soil amendment purposes; we apply compost to improve soil health; we plant organic seeds; and we cultivate weeds mechanically (meaning that weeds are removed by hand, hoe, or tractor rather than by chemicals).
+- Our crops are organically produced (though not certified).
+This means we do not use synthetic fertilizers or pesticides other than what is allowed under organic practices; we utilize crop rotation to keep the soil healthy and reduce the buildup of pathogens and pests; we grow green manures for mulch and soil amendment purposes; we apply compost to improve soil health; we plant organic seeds; and we cultivate weeds mechanically (meaning that weeds are removed by hand, hoe, or tractor rather than by chemicals).

 - To help sustain genetic diversity in our livestock production we raise heritage breeds; our animals are also pasture-raised, well cared for, and humanely slaughtered in local facilities designed and approved by well-known animal behaviorist Dr. Temple Grandin.